markwragg/PowerShell-Lumos/Documentation/Register-LumosScheduledTask.md

 ```

 ## DESCRIPTION
-Use this cmdlet to register a schedueld task on Windows so that Invoke-Lumos is executed using
+Use this cmdlet to register a scheduled task on Windows so that Invoke-Lumos is executed using
-your specified parameters at sunrise and sunset or when the task is next available to run having
+your specified parameters at sunrise and sunset, or when the task is next available to run having
-missed one of those scheduled times.
+missed one of those scheduled times (e.g after system resumes).

 ## EXAMPLES